fabric8io/fabric8/docs/karaf.md

 ```

-Individual properties work fine for most cases but sometimes you may want more freedom to define your configuration sou you can use a single property names as it would be your pid file in karaf/etc:
+Individual properties work fine for most cases, but sometimes you may want more freedom to define your configuration so you can use single property names, i.e. your pid file in karaf/etc:

 ```yaml